MicrosoftDocs/learn/learn-pr/iot/provision-iot-devices-secure-scale-with-iot-hub-dps/includes/2-prepare.md

 As part of this module, the following resources will be created:

-* Azure IoT Hub
+* An Azure IoT hub
-* Azure IoT Device Provisioning Service (DPS)
+* An Azure IoT Device Provisioning Service (DPS) instance
 * Two simulated devices in C#

 ### Cloud resources

 To complete this guided project, you need an IoT hub and a Device Provisioning Service (DPS) instance that are linked to each other.
 Creating these service instance can take several minutes.

-1. Start by **activating the Azure sandbox**.
-The sandbox automatically creates an Azure resource group for you that is displayed on the sandbox web page.
-You'll create additional resources for this project using the following steps; the resource group is substited automatically within steps that it is used.
+1. Start by clicking on the **Activate sandbox** button.
+The sandbox automatically creates an Azure resource group for you that is displayed on this web page.
+You'll create additional resources for this project using the following steps.
+The resource group ID is substituted automatically where it is used within the code steps.

 1. Create a variable named **suffix** with a random number that you'll use for resource names that need to be globally unique.